tomas-fryza/avr-course/Labs/02-leds/Assignment.md

 | 1 | 0 | | | |
 | 1 | 1 | | | |

-2. Part of the C code listing with syntax highlighting, which blinks alternately with a pair of LEDs; let one LED is connected to port B and the other to port C:
+2. Part of the C code listing which blinks alternately with a pair of LEDs; let one LED is connected to port B and the other to port C. Always use syntax highlighting and meaningful comments:

 ```c
 int main(void)